 Through installations, I find a field for science-fictional thinking, where present landscapes inform speculative future ecologies.
 Encounters with multiple time scales, unexpected materialities, and hybrid writing practices invite participation in more-than-human worlds.
 In the hybrid zone between a rocky present and unknown futures, I work to evoke cycles of entropy, transformation, and renewal.

 Cecilia McKinnon is an intermedia artist, primarily working in sculpture, installation, and video.
 She is based in Tio’tia:ke/Montréal, with ties to occupied Chumash and Tewa land (California and New Mexico).
 She is a member of GRAFT Collective, based in Albuquerque, Philadelphia, and Montréal, who were Fulcrum Fund recipients in 2017 and CiCA Practitioners in Residence at Concordia University in 2020.
 McKinnon has shared work at Center for Contemporary Art (Santa Fe), Vox Populi (Philadelphia), and Amos Eno Gallery (NYC), with solo shows at Small Engine Gallery and Harwood Art Center (Albuquerque).
-She is a current MFA candidate in Fibres and Material Practices at Concordia University in Montréal, and holds a BFA from the University of New Mexico.
+She holds an MFA in Fibres and Material Practices from Concordia University in Montréal, and a BFA from the University of New Mexico.